Lukassolna/Stock_predictor/README.md

 # Project Title: AI-Powered Stock Predictor

-## Disclaimer
-this is solely a for fun project and stocks were chosen mainly in order have access to large datasets for our training data.
-The information provided in this application is for educational and informational purposes only and should not be construed as financial advice.
 ## Description
 This project is an AI-powered stock prediction web application.
 It uses machine learning models to forecast stock prices, employing Python for data analysis and machine learning,